Uniswap/org-v1/src/pages/faq/index.md

 # I saw a token was trading at X value, but when I traded on uniswap I got a much lower value!

-Websites that show tokens prices typically aggregate data from multiple sources.
-Some of these sources can be inaccurate, especially with new or low volume tokens.
-If a website or app says a token is worth more than what it shows on Uniswap, it is due to the website's inaccurate data sources.
+Websites that show token prices, like eitherscan.io or coinmarketcap.com, typically aggregate price data from multiple sources.
+Some of these sources can be inaccurate, especially regarding new or low volume tokens.
+If a website or app says a token is worth more than what it shows on Uniswap, it is due to the website’s inaccurate data sources.
 Always check the exchange rate on the Uniswap app before trading.

 # Why is my swap failing or stuck?